Mokichi Okada: Legacy

-His work was very influential in the area of Nature Farming, Japanese flower arranging, and art collections in Japan, while his spiritual influence lives on through various religious organisations.
+Okada's work was very influential in the areas of Nature Farming, Japanese flower arranging, and art collecting in Japan, while his spiritual influence lives on through various religious organisations.
+A two-volume biography about him called Tōhō no hikari (東方の光) ("Light from the East") was published in 1994.

 Sangetsu

 The Sangetsu (山月) school of ikebana, inspired by Mokichi Okada, was founded in June 1972.
 The Mokichi Okada Association (MOA) was established in 1980 to continue his work "toward the creation of a new civilization to be undertaken without confining Okada's principles and their implementation within a religious framework" (MOA acquired the status of a legal entity as a limited liability intermediary corporation in 2005, then transferred to one of general corporation in 2009, officially called MOA International Corporation).
 Much of Okada's extensive art collection is now housed in the MOA Museum of Art in Atami, Japan.

 Nature Farming

 In 1936, Okada established an agricultural system originally called "no fertilizer farming" or "Nature Farming".
 Offshoots such as the Sekai Kyusei Kyo, promoting "Kyusei nature farming", and the Mokichi Okada Association formed after his death to continue promoting the work in Japan and South-East Asia.

 According to the International Nature Farming Research Center in Nagano, Japan, it is based on the theories that: